-MVL Online Ltd was formed in response to tax legislation changes on 1 March 2012, working remotely with clients to assist them affordably to extract funds from a redundant Limited Company tax efficiently.
+MVL Online Ltd was formed in response to tax legislation changes on 1 March 2012, working remotely with clients to assist them to affordably extract funds from a redundant Limited Company tax efficiently.

 David is licensed to act as an insolvency practitioner by the Insolvency Practitioners Association in the UK.
 His membership can be verified via the “Search for a member” red box on the right.
 David is also a member of the insolvency trade body R3, and his membership can be similarly verified via the “Find a practitioner” box in the bottom right.
 His licence number is 8307.

 One of the compulsory disbursements of any liquidation is a bond.
-The purpose of the bond is to protect creditors and shareholders against wrongdoing by us whilst the funds are under our control.
+The purpose of the bond is to protect creditors and shareholders against wrongdoing by us as liquidator whilst the funds are under our control.

 Everyone taking formal insolvency appointments (which includes solvent members voluntary liquidations) has to have a practising licence issued by the practitioner’s statutory Regulatory body, and must have in place security for the proper performance of their functions.
 The security is in the form of a bond issued by a surety.